 - Superworms.
 These popular feeders have very strong mandibles that can cause substantial internal damage.

 - Bugs caught in your backyard.
 These can make your gecko sick.

 All feeder insects should be gutloaded for at least 24 hours before feeding.
 Ideally, they should come pre-gutloaded from the breeder.
 If they weren’t, or you buy your feeder insects in bulk, the easiest way to keep them fed and gut-loaded is with Repashy Veggie Burger or Grassland Grazer powder.
 Note that if you give your insects a dry gutload, they will need a source of water.
 Gel water crystals work perfectly for this purpose.

 All insect feeders should be dusted with calcium powder.
-Since you’re not using a UVB light, be sure to use a supplement that includes vitamin D3.
+If you’re not using a UVB light, be sure to use a supplement that includes vitamin D3.

 Our favorite calcium supplements are:

 Some keepers like to go one step further and keep a dish of calcium powder (no D3) in their gecko’s enclosure for the gecko to lick at will.

 Leopard geckos also need an occasional multivitamin.
 Dust insects with a multivitamin powder once a week for young geckos and once every other week for adult geckos.
 Since leopard geckos are insectivores and unlikely to be able to convert beta carotene to vitamin A, they need a supplement that contains vitamin A (retinol) rather than beta carotene.
 At the moment, Repashy SuperVite is the only quality multivitamin on the market that meets this need.

 Leopard geckos readily drink water from a dish, so fresh water must be available.
 Use a heavy ceramic dish so it can’t be spilled, but not deep enough that your gecko could potentially drown in it.
 If the dish spills or splashes, clean it up ASAP (this is why I like linoleum better than paper towels).